1935 Morehouse Maroon Tigers football team

-The 1935 Morehouse Maroon Tigers football team represented Morehouse College during the 1935 college football season.
-Led by third-year head coach Frank Forbes, the Maroon Tigers compiled an overall record of 5–1–1.
+The 1935 Morehouse Maroon Tigers football team represented Morehouse College as a member of the Southern Intercollegiate Athletic Conference (SIAC) during the 1935 college football season.
+Led by third-year head coach Frank Forbes, the Maroon Tigers compiled an overall record of 5–1–1 with an identical mark in conference play, placing second in the SIAC standings, which were determined by Dickinson System ratings.
 The team played home games at Ponce de Leon Park in Atlanta.